jan-bures/MuNixOS/docs/registers.md

 - 16 bits: AX, BX, CX, DX
 - 8 bits: AH, AL, BH, BL, CH, CL, DH, DL

-The "H" and "L" suffixes are used to access the high and low bytes of the respective 16-bit registers.
+The "H" and "L" suffixes are used to access the high and low 8 bits of the respective 16-bit registers.

 The "E" prefix is used to access the 32-bit registers.